School of Social Science and Humanities

 University Research Training - Students are encouraged to participate in training provided by the Doctoral College not only because of its intrinsic value but also because these sessions may facilitate meetings with post-graduates outside the school.

-Teaching Skills Development – Within SSIPP, we understand that postgraduate research students wish to develop their academic CVs while with us.
+Teaching Skills Development – We understand that postgraduate research students wish to develop their academic CVs while with us.
 For this reason, research students are provided the opportunity to undergo teaching skills development.
 The department seeks to ensure, wherever possible, that PhD students have the opportunity to teach on undergraduate modules.

 Location Mode Fee Year